lczech/gappa/doc/md/citation.md

 The auxiliary command prints references that need to be cited when using gappa.
 By default, it simply prints the genesis/gappa reference itself.

 It can however also be used to print other references used by commands in gappa.
 Each reference has a citation key (similar to how BibTeX uses them).
-If such `keys` are listed after the command, only the specificed references are printed:
+If such `keys` are listed after the command, only the specified references are printed:

     gappa tools citation Czech2020-genesis-and-gappa